Wesleyville Fleet in the Labrador Sea | 1995 | Etching 71 of 75

 About the Artwork

 This scale contrast is intentional and thematically essential.
 Blackwood's maritime imagery consistently positions humans and their vessels as vulnerable participants in a vast, indifferent natural world.
-The whale embodies "sublime power"—"as old as Creation"—while the ships represent generations of Newfoundland outport culture struggling to survive in the North Atlantic.
+The whale embodies what the artist called "sublime power," while the ships represent generations of Newfoundland outport culture struggling to survive in the North Atlantic.

 Blackwood sailed these waters as a child aboard his father Captain Edward Blackwood's schooner, the Flora S. Nickerson.
 He wrote: "I remember the experience vividly.
 It is a landscape both mysterious and starkly simple—a region of tremendous, even surreal, contrasts of atmosphere, light and character.
 Its strange, bleak beauty carries an undercurrent of danger, an undefined threat which seems to lurk just below the surface.
 Moving through it, men and their ships are dwarfed by mountains of ice and by the immensity of the forces of nature that shaped them.
 One gets a sense that powers as old as Creation move through this watery dreamscape, and that the whales who spectacularly breach and sound into its black depths are somehow an embodiment of this sublime power."1